 leads to the end of this terrible trend.

-Lindsay Page is the senior editor for Security Today.
+Lindsay Page is the editor for Campus Security & Life Safety magazine, and the senior editor for Security Today.